 The Ambridge Area Cyber Academy is an asynchronous form of learning that students at AASD can partake in as another option to enhance their learning!
 The cyber academy is offered at the secondary level (grades 6-12) and is stationed out of the Ambridge Area High School.
 The school district has two cyber coordinators that oversee the cyber program and ensure that the student and parent/guardian are well informed and have a school representative that they can reach out for guidance and support.
 A major benefit of the cyber program is that students are taught by their home district teachers which makes the transition process smooth and also provides students with a local teacher for their academic support!
 Students are able to use their own personal device or can use a school issued laptop.
 Parents/guardians have a parent portal and can stay up to date with their student's attendance log and overall student progress.
-Students will be required to meet graduation requirements as per the Ambridge Area School District.
 Parents/Guardians are to contact the Cyber Coordinator or Cyber Teacher of Record for any questions pertaining to the Cyber classes and academics.
 You may reach the cyber lab at 724-266-2833, ext.
 2203.